fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

 <!-- Renderlöidään mahdollinen virheilmoitus näytölle -->
-We can then render the error message on the screen as necessary
+We can then render the error message on the screen as necessary:

 ```js
 const App = () => {